commercetools/commercetools-sdk-typescript/.changeset/plenty-lions-argue.md

 ```

 Field names come from the resource, operators from what the field holds, so a predicate the API
 would reject is a compile error.
+Attribute and Custom Field values are descended into for the
+types the schema cannot express (`value(centAmount = 999 and currencyCode = "EUR")`), and a
+GeoJSON field is matched with `withinCircle(longitude, latitude, radiusInMeters)`.